Chuck Muth

 Chuck Muth is the president of Citizen Outreach, a conservative organization based in Las Vegas, and of Citizen Outreach Foundation.
 He is also a freelance communications consultant.

-He is a former executive director of the American Conservative Union, a national chairman of the Republican Liberty Caucus, a Clark County, Nevada, GOP chairman and former Nevada Republican Party executive director.
+He is a former executive director of the American Conservative Union, a national chairman of the Republican Liberty Caucus, a Clark County, Nevada, GOP chairman, and former Nevada Republican Party executive director.

 Muth is a blogger, publisher of NevadaNewsandViews.com, an independent freelance columnist, an author, and a regular guest on political and public affairs TV and radio programs.

+Muth has had running feuds with multiple members of the Nevada GOP, including recently appointed interim U.S. Attorney for Nevada, Sigal Chattah, who he referred to as a "deranged lunatic."

 He lives in Las Vegas with his wife Gia and their three children.